Mombasa: Music

 Taarab music, which originates from Zanzibar, has a prominent local presence.
 Styles of music native to Mombasa include the smooth and mellow Bango, fast-paced Chakacha and traditional Mwanzele.

-Musicians of note are Mombasa Roots, Safari Sounds, Them Mushrooms, Prof Juma Bhalo, Maulidi Juma, Zuhura Swaleh, Zein Alabdin and Princess Farida.
-Mombasa has been the home or base for former greats like Fundi Konde, known for his song "Tausi"; Fadhili Williams and Grand Charo, famous for the song "Malaika"; Sal Davies; Malika Mohammed; Stara Butte; Juma Bhalo.
-Contemporary hip-hop fusion artistes are Susumila, Majizee, Nyota Ndogo, Cannibal (musician), Sharama and Ukoo Flani super group which once could boast up to 40 rappers.
+Musicians of note are Mombasa Roots, Safari Sounds, and Them Mushrooms.
+Mombasa has been the home or base for former greats such as Fundi Konde, known for his song "Tausi"; Fadhili Williams and Nyota Ndogo.

 Recently, hip hop, reggae, soul, blues, salsa and (among the Indian community) bhangra have become popular, especially amongst the youth.
-Mombasa is mainly a tourism centre populated by hundreds of entertainment spots of all categories from night clubs, bars, hotels, fancy restaurants and many more.
-It has the most vibrant night life in Kenya catering to the mainly tourist population.
+Mombasa is mainly a tourism centre with hundreds of entertainment spots of all kinds including night clubs, bars, hotels, and fancy restaurants.

 Sports

-Currently, Mombasa is represented in the Kenyan Premier League by Bandari F.C, which plays at the Mbaraki Sports Grounds.
+Mombasa is represented in the Kenyan Premier League by Bandari F.C., which plays at the Mbaraki Sports Grounds.
 Also, the Congo United FC, Promoted and dropped in 2011, are in the second tier Nationwide Super League with 4 other hometown clubs – Admiral F.C.; Magongo Rangers; Sparki Youth and Coast United.
 Derbies between Mombasa teams have become intriguing affairs recently.
 Another team, Coast Stars, were relegated several years ago from the league.
 The only Mombasa-based team to win the league is Feisal F.C., the 1965 champions.
 Kiziwi leopards was a popular team in the 1980s as was Mombasa Wanderers decades before.
 There are several cricket teams in Mombasa; one is Mombasa Sports Club (MSC), whose ground was given ODI status in 2006.
 MSC has also a rugby union team playing in the Kenya Cup League, the premier rugby competition in Kenya.
 Mvita XI men and MSC ladies represent Mombasa in Kenyan field hockey leagues.

 Mombasa is represented in the nationwide rugby league by Mombasa RFC.
 The city is also host to a leg of the national rugby sevens circuit, being one of only six city hosts.
 The Mombasa leg is referred to as the Driftwood sevens, and the annual tournament is extremely popular, attracting thousands of fans from across the country.

 The 2007 World Cross Country Championships were held in Mombasa.
 Mombasa Marathon is competed annually in Mombasa.
 The town also hosts the biennial classic edition of Safari Rally and annually a Kenya National Rally Championship round.

 Scuba diving takes place mostly within the Mombasa Marine National Park and Reserve, which is managed and maintained by Kenya Wildlife Service.
 The park has a length of about 8 km.